Indiana Divorce Laws

 Indiana Divorce Laws regarding Property Distribution

 As per the laws in this state, an equitable division of marital property is reasonable.
-However, to prove that an equitable division would not be just, one of the partners has to furnish evidence regarding the following issues –
+However, to prove that an equitable division is just, one of the partners has to furnish evidence regarding the following issues -

 • The demeanor of the partners in marital life regarding the dissipation or disposition of the property